2ND PUC ENGLISH NOTES - THE GARDENER - QUESTIONS AND ANSWERS - SOLUTIONS

 1) What qualities of the old man impressed the narrator?

-Ans: The old man intrigued the narrator by his eyes suffused with odd recollections and local knowledge.
+Ans: The old man fascinated the narrator by his eyes suffused with odd recollections and local knowledge.
 He had solid strong arms, silver hairs and a nose like nose.
 He had a paper tucked under his arm and a spade in his grasp.
 The narrator felt the elderly person was a worker; administrator and scholar all folded into one a multi-dimensional character.

 2) Is it a significant factor that the old man came to the garden after walking hundreds of miles?